emmalepsy/emmalepsy.github.io/jekylldata/_posts/2015-10-26-how-to-hire-a-content-marketer-thats-worth-hiring.md

 >Also, keep in mind that a good content marketer is an investment.
 Don't expect to ROI off that hire immediately.
 It will take months before you see the snowball effect.”

-__Rob Wormley, Head of Content Marketing at [When I Work](http://wheniwork.com), suggests that go beyond the blog post and challenge candidates to come up with content promotion plans:__
+__Rob Wormley, Head of Content Marketing at [When I Work](http://wheniwork.com), suggests that you go beyond the blog post and challenge candidates to come up with content promotion plans:__

->
->There are A TON of writers out there who are calling themselves 'content marketers' now.
+>"There are A TON of writers out there who are calling themselves 'content marketers' now.
 A good way to weed out unqualified candidates is to give them a small test.
 Instead of asking them to write a blog post for you, ask them to pitch you a potential blog post idea and content promotion plan that can be executed on once that piece of content has been published.
->

 >You'll figure out really quickly who has the knowledge/skills and who doesn't.
 Also, you get what you pay for.
-If you don't want to pay for a good content marketer, then don't be surprised when you don't get good results.
+If you don't want to pay for a good content marketer, then don't be surprised when you don't get good results."

 ##In the mean time